qbism/q2tools-220/README.md

 *   -maxmapdata sets lightng memory limit.
 Original is 0x200000 and it can be set up to 0x800000 (8388608).
 Requires an engine that supports the higher limit.
 *	-saturation applies to light reflected from surfaces.
 Values < 1.0 desaturate.
 Values >1.0 oversaturate.
 *   Any tga replacement textures found will be used for radiosity.
+*   -basedir sets the base directory, useful if working on a mod.
+Defaults to baseq2.

 qdata